Linda Rosenthal

 Linda B. Rosenthal (born November 12, 1957) represents District 67 as a Democrat in the New York State Assembly, which includes parts of Manhattan's Upper West Side and Clinton/Hell's Kitchen neighborhoods.

 Early life

 Linda Rosenthal was born in 1957 to parents who fled the Nazis in the 1930s.
-Rosenthal earned a B.A. degree in History from the University of Rochester in 1980.
+Rosenthal earned a B.A. degree in history from the University of Rochester in 1980.

-Career
+Political career

 In 1993, Rosenthal began working for US Congressman (for New York's 10th congressional district) Jerry Nadler and served as Manhattan District Director and Director of Special Projects.
 Prior to this, she worked in publishing.